Deep-MI/fsqc/README.md

   --outlier-table        specify normative values (only in conjunction with
                          --outlier)
-  --fastsurfer           use FastSurfer instead of FreeSurfer output
+  --fastsurfer           use FastSurfer instead of FreeSurfer output --exit-on-error        terminate the program when encountering an error;
+                         otherwise, try to continue with the next module or case

 getting help:
   -h, --help            display this help message and exit